vg-json-data/sm-json-data/region/region-readme.md

 * _junction:_ A node that has no special in-game meaning.
 Its purpose is to represent a specific spot in a room, to which it would make sense to connect other nodes.
 They are often used to reduce logic duplication by preventing the very same strat from having to be repeated in several similar links.
 In some cases, junctions represent not only a location in a room, but also a condition (e.g. being at location X while obstacle Y is broken)

 Some node properties are self-explanatory, while others require additional definition:
+#### unlock
+The `unlock` property lists [logical requirements](../logicalRequirements.md) that must be fulfilled to properly interact with a node.
+Node that unlike traversing links, `unlocking` a node is an action that needs to be done only once.
+The interaction locked behind `unlock` requirements can take several forms such as:
+* Using a door node to go to another room
+* Picking up the item at an item node
+* Completing an event node's event
+#### yields
+The `yields` property is an array of game flags that are activated when interacting with a node.
+If the node has `unlock` requirements, those must be fulfilled to activate the flags.
 #### sparking/runways
 Represents an array of runways connected to a door.
 A runway is a series of tiles directly connected to a door, which Samus can use to gather momentum and carry it into the next room.
 Runways have the following special properties:
 * _length:_ The number of tiles in the runway